seanmiller98/duolingo-swahili-extension/README.md

 This project is licensed under the MIT license - see LICENSE.md for more details.

 ### Acknowledgements ###
-..* The Duolingo team and course creators for the Swahili course ..* Those responsible for adding SpeechSynthesis and MutationObserver's to HTML5 - none of this would have been possible without either!
+* The Duolingo team and course creators for the Swahili course.
+Thank you for choosing to build a course for such an amazing language!
+* Those responsible for adding SpeechSynthesis and MutationObserver's to HTML5 - none of this would have been possible without either.
+* The Google Chrome Extensions team - Chrome API's have some of the best documentation I have seen, so huge shoutout to them for maintaining and documenting their API's so rigorously.